 After we read a short poem twice, I invite the students to engage in what I call microanalysis through an interpretive sentence frame.
 They fill in the blanks in my sentence: “When the poem says _______, it suggests that _______.”
 Students can find plentiful interpretations in just a few lines of verse.
-And the best part is that a short poem can be read, dissected, and discussed in just a few minutes, providing an excellent warm-up in a lesson on close reading.
+And the best part is that a short poem can be read, dissected, and discussed in just a few minutes, providing an excellent warmup in a lesson on close reading.

-Other times, I lead a lesson on word choice with a poem that is less than 15 lines long, like Carl Sandburg’s “Fog” or Anne Porter’s “Wild Geese Alighting on a Lake".
-We identify and discuss the mood created by the poem, and then I challenge them to change the mood dramatically by changing just five words and the title.
+Other times, I lead a lesson on word choice with a poem that is less than 15 lines long, like Carl Sandburg’s “Fog” or Anne Porter’s “Wild Geese Alighting on a Lake.”
+We identify and discuss the mood created by the poem, and then I challenge students to change the mood dramatically by changing just five words and the title.
 The results are hilarious, focused on the lesson’s objective, and quick.

 The short poems “Keeping Quiet” by Robert Bly, “The Balloon of the Mind” by William Butler Yeats, and “We Wear the Mask” by Paul Laurence Dunbar have all generated particularly rich discussions in my classroom.
 Their brevity makes them sharp, but their themes are provocative and appealing to adolescent readers.

 Each year, I incorporate “Shock Week” into our poetry routine.
 I advertise it as “more intense than Shark Week,” which piques the curiosity of my Discovery Channel crowd.
 We read “Tariff” by Michelle Boisseau, a short, blistering poem about guilt.
-We read Wislawa Szymborska’s “The Terrorist, He Watches", a poem chilling in both subject and tone, giving us pause about the dark ramifications of being a bystander when others suffer.
+We read Wislawa Szymborska’s “The Terrorist, He Watches,” a poem chilling in both subject and tone, giving us pause about the dark ramifications of being a bystander when others suffer.

 Even funny poems can be intense.
-Students always enjoy this kinetic typography rendition of Taylor Mali’s spoken-word poem “Speak With Conviction".
+Students always enjoy this kinetic typography rendition of Taylor Mali’s spoken word poem “Speak With Conviction.”
 While it makes us laugh at ourselves, it also urges us to scratch at the underlying issues that may cause our lackadaisical patterns of speech.

-Poetry can open a door to discussing those meatier, longer works of fiction and nonfiction that often define our curriculum.
+3. Poems connect (to other reading): Poetry can open a door to discussing those meatier, longer works of fiction and nonfiction that often define our curriculum.

 Rumi, the 13th-century Persian poet, has written some poetry that beautifully echoes specific lines in Romeo and Juliet, that standard freshman introduction to Shakespeare.
 Incorporating writing from a completely different culture that speaks to the same aspect of the human condition sends a powerful message about inclusion and diversity.

-A colleague in my school district, Elizabeth Jones, introduced me to Elizabeth Coatsworth’s poem “Swift Things Are Beautiful", and I challenge you to read this poem without immediately wanting to write about finding the beauty in other opposites and inversions.
+A colleague in my school district, Elizabeth Jones, introduced me to Elizabeth Coatsworth’s poem “Swift Things Are Beautiful,” and I challenge you to read it without immediately wanting to write about finding the beauty in other opposites and inversions.
 Our students have chosen things to write about that are small and large, rough and smooth, foreseen and surprising, and they always uncover beauty as they write.

-Penny Kittle, of Book Love Foundation fame, first introduced me to Anis Mojgani’s notable spoken word poem “Shake the Dust".
-Its message of kindness and welcoming cadence provide an invitation to write about the people in our world who are not given a voice.
+Penny Kittle, of Book Love Foundation fame, first introduced me to Anis Mojgani’s notable spoken word poem “Shake the Dust.”
+Its message of kindness and its welcoming cadence provide an invitation to write about the people in our world who are not given a voice.
 In so doing, your students can find their own.

-Even a simple-at-first-glance list poem like “Words That Make My Stomach Plummet” by Mira McEwan or “What I Like and Don’t Like” by Phillip Schultz can get students thinking and writing about the quirky lists that define their own personalities.
+A simple-at-first-glance list poem like “Words That Make My Stomach Plummet” by Mira McEwan or “What I Like and Don’t Like” by Phillip Schultz can get students thinking and writing about the quirky lists that define their own personalities.